shayaanrehman7-cmd/sales-performance-dashboard/README.md

 Clean dashboard design with no gridlines for presentation-ready output

- Key Insights from the Data
+ Key Insights from the Data:

 Consulting generated the highest average revenue per unit at £2,500, making it the most valuable product line despite lower volume
 Conversion rates remained relatively stable across the year at approximately 25–35%, suggesting a consistent but improvable sales process